GPU Implementation of Second-Order Linear and Nonlinear Programming Solvers: Pivoting-Free Interior-Point Methods

-\paragraph{Regularization.} The regularization parameters are used to ensure (i) the well-posedness of \cref{eqn:kkt_system} and/or (ii) the descent property of the Newton step.
-For convex problems, infinitesimal $\delta_p, \delta_d > 0$ ensures the \gls*{sqd} condition for the matrix in \cref{eqn:kkt_system}, thus ensuring strong factorizability.
+\paragraph{Regularization.} The regularization parameters $(\delta_p, \delta_d)$ ensure (i) the non-singularity of \cref{eqn:kkt_system} and/or (ii) the descent property of the Newton step.
+For convex problems, infinitesimal $\delta_p, \delta_d > 0$ ensures the \gls*{sqd} condition for the matrix in \cref{eqn:kkt_system}, implying strong factorizability.
 This idea has led to several robust \gls*{ipm} implementations on CPUs~\cite{friedlanderPrimalDualRegularized2012}.
-In nonconvex cases, primal-dual regularization provides a mechanism to impose not only the \gls*{sqd} structure but also (for \glspl*{nlp}) to ensure that the Newton step is a descent direction for a merit function \cite{wachterImplementationInteriorpointFilter2006}. \Gls*{ipm} solvers typically utilize a procedure known as \emph{inertia correction}, where the regularization parameters $(\delta_p, \delta_d)$ are increased until the number of positive, negative, and zero eigenvalues (collectively referred to as inertia, and available as a byproduct of the LDL$^\top$ and LBL$^\top$ factorizations) equals $(n+m, m, 0)$.
+In nonconvex cases, primal-dual regularization provides a mechanism to get a descent direction for a given merit function \cite{wachterImplementationInteriorpointFilter2006}. \Gls*{ipm} solvers typically utilize a procedure known as \emph{inertia correction}, where the regularization parameters $(\delta_p, \delta_d)$ are increased until the number of positive, negative, and zero eigenvalues of \eqref{eqn:kkt_system} (collectively referred to as inertia, and available as a byproduct of the LDL$^\top$ and LBL$^\top$ factorizations) equals $(n+m, m, 0)$.
 Excessive regularization is undesirable, as it can potentially distort the step direction, leading to slow convergence.

 \paragraph{Condensed KKT Systems.} While \cref{eqn:kkt_system} is directly addressed by some solvers (e.g., Ipopt \cite{wachterImplementationInteriorpointFilter2006}), the system can be further \emph{condensed} into a so-called \emph{condensed \gls*{kkt} system}.
 In the context of GPU implementation, condensation offers advantages by either (i) reducing the system size and increasing its density—thereby providing more opportunities for parallelism—or (ii) enforcing the \gls*{spd} structure, which enables a pivoting-free implementation.
 However, depending on the sparsity pattern, the condensed system can become significantly denser, leading to higher memory requirements and computational overhead.
 Moreover, since the eliminated blocks are often highly ill-conditioned near the solution, the resulting condensed system may also suffer from ill-conditioning.
 Below, we outline several condensation strategies. \begin{itemize}[leftmargin=*,itemsep=0pt,parsep=0pt,partopsep=0pt] \item \textit{Augmented System}: Since the \(S^{-1}\Lambda\) block in \cref{eqn:kkt_system} is always invertible due to the nature of the \gls*{ipm}, we can eliminate it to obtain the so-called \emph{augmented KKT system} \cite{nocedalNumericalOptimization2006}: